funnypapaya/uxagustina-portfolio/case-studies/diez.md

 ### Converting proto-personas into personas through interviews with representative users
 Once we had put together our assumptions, it was time to test them.
 I set out to plan and execute ten remote interviews with representative users to learn about their actual needs and pain points when collaborating with other disciplines to create and maintain design systems.
 That knowledge would allow us to course correct, if necessary, or to find ways to better serve their real needs.

-To start, I crafted a one-page plan covering context definition, hypotheses, objectives, research questions, methodology, team, participants and timeline; I put together the brief and script for the interviews; crafted a screener to filter potential participants; selected and scheduled interviews using UserInterviews and set out to start talking to people.
+To start, I crafted a one-page plan covering context definition, hypotheses, objectives, research questions, methodology, team, participants and timeline; I put together the brief and script for the interviews; crafted a screener to filter potential participants; selected and scheduled interviews using <a href="https://www.userinterviews.com/" target="_blank">User Interviews</a> and set out to start talking to people.
 I facilitated all ten interviews, having co-workers sometimes join in and ask follow-up questions as well as help with note taking.

 After the sessions concluded, I proceeded with the open-coding process to extract meaning and concepts from the answers the participants provided.
 Once I had broken down the collected data into codes, I used the KJ technique (or affinity diagram) to look for patterns and group them accordingly.